game-ci/documentation/docs/github/v2/01-getting-started.md

 # Getting started

-Unity Actions provide the fastest and **easiest** way to automatically test and build any Unity project.
+GitHub [Actions for Unity](https://github.com/game-ci/unity-actions) provide the fastest and **easiest** way to automatically test and build any Unity project.

 There are a few parts to setting up a workflow.
 Steps may slightly differ depending on each license type.